Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

 For example, for an Airlines VA, an Intent “Book Flight Ticket” is mapped.
 If a customer requests to “Book a Movie Ticket” the ML tries to associate the closest intent “Book Flight Ticket” (wrong intent) as the successful intent and triggers it.
 This error can be eliminated by enabling the None intent.

 Adding an extra _None_ _Intent_ ensures classifying random input to these intents in the VA.
 Once enabled, the ML Model is tuned to identify these none intents when a user utterance contains the words that are not used in the VA’s training. i.e., bot vocabulary.
 You can define the None Intent for the Linked Bots in a Universal Bot.
-For more information, see [Creating a Universal Bot](https://developer.kore.ai/docs/bots/advanced-topics/universal-bot/creating-a-universal-bot/#Step_3_Training) article.
+For more information, see <a href="https://developer.kore.ai/docs/bots/advanced-topics/universal-bot/creating-a-universal-bot/" target="_blank">Creating a Universal Bot</a> article.

 ### Externalization of the ML Engine